Beanies

 Decoration should work with the knit, not fight it.
 On beanies, the most reliable options are woven labels, embroidered patches, sewn patches, silicone badges, and clean care labels.
 Each one affects cost and setup time, but the bigger issue is how the decoration behaves on a stretchy surface.
 A thick patch can warp the knit.
 A tiny mark can disappear into textured yarn.
 Placement is part of the engineering, not just the design.

 Problems usually show up near the seam or cuff edge.
 If a logo sits too close to either one, the stitching gets crowded and the finish looks rushed.
 Oversized patches can cause puckering, especially on softer yarns.
 A clean vector file helps, but it will not fix a poor layout.
-Buyers should give the supplier exact placement measurements, logo size limits, and a hard limit on thread colors.
+Buyers should give the supplier exact placement measurements, logo size limits, stitch density targets, and a hard limit on thread colors.
+As a practical rule, woven labels often stay within 40-60 mm width, embroidery can read well around 50-80 mm, and sewn patches are usually easier to control when the face area is at least 45 mm wide.

 Cost, pricing, MOQ, and quote variables for bulk beanies